-Through the development of a three year strategy, we are ensuring continued focus to develop our business, financial strength, as well as develop resilience for potential risks in the future.
+Through the continued roll out of our three year strategy, (2019-2021) we are ensuring continued focus to develop our business, financial strength, as well as develop resilience for potential risks and strategic sustainability for the future.
 The company will continue to seek new supporters and sources of income to advance the aims of the business and will continue to strive to increase income streams so that a more secure financial future is achieved.
 Other than the above, the Board of Directors are not expecting to make any significant changes in the nature of the business in the near future.